DestroyedOfficial/windows10activate/README.md

 * Download the file called "Win10_Activate_by_Destroyed.bat"
 * Run the VBS file that you just downloaded.
-* Everything will be in Hungarian language, you just need to press any button to start the activating.
+* Just press any button to start the activating.
-* You will face with a few popups, you can just "OK" them, and if It's done, you have your windows activated.
+* You'll face with a few popups, just "OK" them, if It's done, you have your windows activated successfully.

 ## Authors